dilaraencku/elixirschool/tr/lessons/basics/modules.md

 title: Modüller
 ---

-Bu zaman kadar ki derslerimiz de fonksiyonları aynı dosya ve alanda tanımladık.
+Bu zamana kadar ki derslerimizde fonksiyonları aynı dosya ve alanda tanımladık.
 In this lesson we're going to cover how to group functions and define a specialized map in a struct in order to organize our code more efficiently.
 {% include toc.html %}

 ## Modüller